quanpham0805/cs246e-notes/Notes/problem_19.md

 | Length |
 +--------+
 ```
 Non-virutal methods are just ordinary function calls.

-If there is at least one virtual method:
+If there is at least one virtual method in the class:
 - Compiler creates a table of function pointers:
     - One per class
     - The vtable